clarelimo/Caesar-Cipher/README.md

 #### By  Clare Limo

 ## Setup/Installation Requirements
-* You need to have IntelliJ installed.
+* You need to have IntelliJ, Junit, Jdk and sdk installed.
 * Clone the repository
 * Run the App
 ## Known Bugs